mhdemo/work_sample_3/README.md

 ## Data Analysis

 Now comes the fun part\!
-With all of my data combined to a single table, I can be begin my exploratory analysis.
+With all of my data combined to a single table, I can begin my exploratory analysis.

 ### Most Wins